Send Asynchronous requests

 • Synchronous requests default - Send a request and get the response on demand within a few seconds

-Asynchronous requests are recommended for those with high-volume requests who don’t need to serve an immediate response on the single level and can wait a few minutes to retrieve all their responses at once.
+Recommended for those with high-volume requests who don’t need to serve an immediate or live response and can wait a few minutes to retrieve all their responses at once.

 Why to use Async